agendav/agendav/doc/source/admin/configuration.rst

    Image filename which will be used as a logo.
 Has to be a valid filename placed inside ``web/public/img/`` directory.

+.. confval:: login_page_logo

+   Image filename which will be used as a logo only for login page.
+It's usually bigger than the normal logo.
+Has to be a valid filename placed inside ``web/public/img/`` directory.

+   .. versionadded:: 1.2.6

 .. confval:: footer

    Text to be placed in the footer.